TYPO3GmbH/ext-hubspot/Documentation/Editors/Index.rst

 integrated into your website.
 The integration of these forms usually happens when a specific Javascript code snippet is added to your website.
 The Hubspot extension simplifies this task.
-After the extension is successfully installed and configurated, every TYPO3 editor is able to select exisiting Hubspot forms and add them to the website.
+After the extension is successfully installed and configured, every TYPO3 editor is able to select exisiting Hubspot forms and add them to the website.
 The forms are automatically rendered by the Hubspot Javascript framework and added to the site.